pandafeeder/learn_django_by_example/README.md

    **>>query.test()**

-   This will print some query answer on the screen, input the your anwser to it.
-Answers are contained in the query.py file
+   This will print some query quiz on the screen, input your anwser then hit Enter to make a check.
+Answers are contained in the [query.py][queryfile] file